brooklynrail/brooklynrail-platform/content/events/2021/09/abstractions-in-chinese-aesthetics-and-visual-culture.md

 ---
 title: Abstractions in Chinese Aesthetics and Visual Culture
-deck: Feautring Johnson Chang, Pepe Karmel, Carol Yinghua Lu, and Paul Gladston
+deck: Featuring Johnson Chang, Pepe Karmel, Carol Yinghua Lu, and Paul Gladston
 summary: Curators and art historians Johnson Chang, Pepe Karmel, and Carol Yinghua Lu join Rail contributor Paul Gladston for a conversation.
 We conclude with a poetry reading.